DenWhiteHouse/DRL--Project-One---Navigation/README.md

 # Execution

-Clone/download this repository and run the Navigation Notebook.
+Clone/download this repository and run the *Navigation.ipynb* notebook (further instructions are provided in the notebook itself)
 The Unity enviroroment is provided by Udacity as reported [here](https://github.com/udacity/deep-reinforcement-learning/blob/master/p1_navigation/README.md)